 - Add additional vegetables: If desired, add additional vegetables to the slow cooker, such as bell peppers, mushrooms, or carrots.

 - Change the flavor: You can experiment with different seasonings, such as Italian herbs and cajun seasoning, or even add a bit of Sriracha for some heat.

 Storing: Any leftovers can be stored in an airtight container in the refrigerator for up to 4 days.
 Store the au jus separately in a jar with a lid.

 Freezing: Freeze the slow-cooked beef by first allowing it to cool completely before transferring it into a freezer-safe bag or container.
 Freeze the au just by storing it in a mason jar with a tightly sealed lid.
-The slow-cooked beef will last up to 3 months in the freezer, while the au jus should last for six months.
+Slow-cooked beef will last up to 3 months in the freezer, while au jus should last for six months.